To-Fujita/ChatBot_with_ParlAI/README.md

 - main_Blender_400M.py

 Please open the one of above files by the VS Code, then click the "Run" and the "Start Debugging" or the "Run Without Debugging".
+Wait a few minutes, it is displaied "* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)" at the Terminal.
-After open the Browser, please input "http://127.0.0.1:5000".
-Then, you can tolk with each agent by keybord and/or voice.
+Then, after open the Browser, please input "http://127.0.0.1:5000".
+You can tolk with each agent by keybord and/or voice.

 This Chat Bot is created in following concepts.
 - The human interface is given in HTML and Javascript.